ibexa/documentation-developer/docs/content_management/url_management/url_management.md

 You can also extend the command with the following parameters:

-- `--iteration-count` — Defines how many Locations are processed at once to reduce memory usage
+- `--iteration-count` — Defines how many locations are processed at once to reduce memory usage
-- `--location-id` — Regenerates URL addresses for specific Locations only, e.g. `ibexa:urls:regenerate-aliases --location-id=1 --location-id=2`
+- `--location-id` — Regenerates URL addresses for specific locations only, for example, `ibexa:urls:regenerate-aliases --location-id=1 --location-id=2`

 ## URL wildcards